Childhood Ependymoma Treatment (PDQ®)

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent childhood ependymoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent childhood ependymoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Back to Top

 For more information about childhood brain tumors, see the following